JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

-Lessons Learned During createRulesetModelDescription Development
+Lessons Learned During createRulesetProjectDescription Development
 ================================================================

 An initial effort to implement an RPD generation script for EnergyPlus took place from March through September 2022.
 The